cispa/login-security-landscape/README.md

 Our code is organized into three distinct modules that can all run independently or together.
 For a high-level description of the modules please see below.
 Detailed instructions for each module can be found in the respective folders.

+## Setup

+Run `git clone https://github.com/cispa/login-security-landscape --recurse-submodules` then follow the instructions in the respective subproject folders.

 ## [AccountFramework](AccountFramework/README.md)

 The AccountFramework helps conducting experiments with logged-in sessions.